kedro-org/kedro/docs/source/deployment/databricks/databricks_notebooks_development_workflow.md

 This method of developing a Kedro project for use on Databricks is ideal for developers who prefer developing their projects in notebooks rather than an in an IDE.
 It also avoids the overhead of setting up and syncing a local environment with Databricks.
 If you want to take advantage of the powerful features of an IDE to develop your project, consider following the [guide for developing a Kedro project for Databricks using your local environment](./databricks_ide_development_workflow.md).

 In this guide, you will store your project's code in a repository on [GitHub](https://github.com/).
 Databricks integrates with many [Git providers](https://docs.databricks.com/repos/index.html#supported-git-providers), including GitLab and Azure Devops.
-The steps in this guide to create and sync a Git repository with Databricks also apply to these Git providers, though the exact details may vary.
+The steps  to create a Git repository and sync it with Databricks also generally apply to these Git providers, though the exact details may vary.

 ## What this page covers